Leninner/personal_portfolio/src/content/projects/static-website-aws.md

 ### Using Terraform

 Terraform is an open-source `infrastructure as code` software tool created by **HashiCorp**.
 It enables users to define and provision a datacenter infrastructure using a high-level configuration language known as Hashicorp Configuration Language (HCL), or optionally JSON.

+## Recommendation

+Remember that the final result of the project is directly related to the **AWS Serverless Web Applications Workshop**.
+I recommend that you follow the workshop to understand the project and also to learn more about AWS services.
+Also, I recommend that if any errors occur in the actual `production code`(not the code related to the infrastructure), you forget about it and **make sure the infrastructure is working correctly**.

 ## Conclusion